Kroc/retronym/docs/guide.md

 1, 2, 3, 4, 5 x 10
 ```

 We still have to write that 1 to 5 as individual numbers though, and what if that were 1 to 100 or more!?
-This is where **Ranges** come in.
+This is where _ranges_ come in.

 Ranges
 --------------------------------------------------------------------------------

-A _Range_ can automatically generate a list from a starting number through to an ending number (inclusive):
+A _range_ can automatically generate a list from a starting number through to an ending number (inclusive):

 ```retronym
 1 ~ 5       ;outputs 1, 2, 3, 4, 5